IgorSprovieri/weekly-api/readme.md

 You can create a secret hash on site: <a href="https://www.md5hashgenerator.com">md5hashgenerator</a>

-The keys MJ_API_KEY, MJ_SECRET_KEY, MY_EMAIL, MY_EMAIL_NAME will be config bellow, it is to forgot/reset password email
+The keys MJ_API_KEY, MJ_SECRET_KEY, MY_EMAIL, MY_EMAIL_NAME will be config bellow.
+It is to forgot/reset password email

 7- Run the API: